 Took a walk to Starbucks for their new drink - Flat White.
 Saw this painted sign on the parking lot concrete.
 Why the unusual B?
-Did the sign painter use a stencil - the A and R suggest so, but the B doesn't look like a stencil.
-A few feet away, I happened upon this shadow of the gas meter pipes.
-Aha.
-That's it.
+A few feet away, was this shadow of gas meter pipes.

 New look for QSR (fast food) restraunts